 6. Think Before You Move

 Carrying bulky objects up a skinny staircase and through a doorway takes a little bit of strategic thinking.
 For example, if you’re moving a sofa that bends to the left, you want the open part of the furniture to face the angle of the stairs.
 You may have to remove any railings if necessary.
+You may have to remove the legs and cushions of the couch and experiment with various angles.

 7. Move the Heavy Stuff First